How to prevent the devastating impact of a data breach with Kentico

 1. Repairing the damage

 Customer data is one of a company’s most valuable assets and restoring it after a cyberattack or security breach requires significant time and resources.
-A study conducted in 2024 found that it can takes on average over seven months to recover from a security breach.
+A study conducted in 2024 found that it can take on average over seven months to recover from a security breach.
 The effort put into recovery is time that could have been spent on innovation and growth.

 2. Paying fines for regulatory violations